angelavalbuena/RestAssuredAPIAutomation/README.md

-# AngelaValbuenaAPI_Final_Exam
+# Rest Assured project

-#Ejecutar las Pruebas
+#Run the tests
-Precondición para ejecutar:
+Preconditions to run:
-Tener Maven instalado en la máquina que ejecutará la suite de TestNG
+Maven installed on local machine to run the TestNG suite
-1. Abrir el proyecto Maven en el IDE preferido.
+1. Open the project in the prefered IDE (IntelliJ, Eclipse, etc)
-2. Descargar las dependencias maven especificadas en el POM
+2. Download the dependencies specified in the POM
-3. Ejecutar la Suite.xml de TestNG en la consola el comando "mvn test"
+3. Run the TestNG Suite.xml from any terminal with the command "mvn test"